hull/hull-connector/README.md

 import { expect } from "chai";
 import mockr from "hull-connector-dev/lib/mockr";

-// Your server's entry point, with the same format as the one Builder bundles.
+// Your server's entry point, with the same format as the one `hull-connector` bundles.
 // Options will be passed to it. import server from "../../server/server";